Table of Contents

 Acetal Delrin Dupont 2

-Hey, need a quote for Acental Delrin?
-Sign up to Jiga for free or talk to our sales team for an RFQ.
+Hey, need a quote for Acetal Delrin?
+Sign up to Jiga platform for free or talk to our sales team for an RFQ.

 When it comes to choosing the right plastic for an industrial or engineering application, you have many options.
-When you do your research, you’ll probably encounter plastics like Acetal, POM, Nylon, UHMW, and Delrin.
-Each of these have their own properties, pros, and cons which you should consider depending on your application.
+When you do your research, you’ll probably encounter plastics like Acetal, POM, Nylon, UHMW, and delrin.
+Each of these has its own properties, pros, and cons which you should consider depending on your application.

-The problem is that there’s so much information out there that you don’t necessarily know where to start looking.
+The problem is that there’s so much information out there that it’s hard to know where to start looking.
 This can make the process of finding the right plastic complicated, to say the least.

 Let’s face it, if you choose the wrong plastic for your requirements, you’ll end up wasting time and money because the plastic will be unsuitable for the job.